U.S. critical infrastructure protection: Phase 1 Example in the “Real World”

-USPACOM uses the MAA data it gathers to scope and focus its efforts on truly mission-critical assets to answer the next question in its process, Is it vulnerable?
+USPACOM uses the MAA data it gathers to scope and prioritize truly mission-critical assets, enabling it to answer the next question in its process: Is it vulnerable?

 The first step in answering this question is to complete an installation analysis.
 The next step is to complete a commercial infrastructure analysis.
 USPACOM relied upon two different DoD organizations for CIP assessments: Balanced Survivability Assessments, or BSAs, and Mission Assurance Assessments.
 The BSA is a two-week mission-focused assessment at a military installation or designated site.
 A Mission Assurance Assessment is unique because it uses an area assessment approach to focus on both commercial and military asset vulnerabilities and dependencies.
 The final step to determine vulnerabilities is to integrate the two analyses and assessments.
 With its critical assets and their vulnerabilities identified, USPACOM is ready to perform risk management activities to decide what can be done to protect the mission-critical assets.

 Booz Allen Hamilton developed this process at PACOM.